philips-software/cogito/workspaces/faucet/Readme.md

    * `<account>`, this first argument is the account number from which Ether will be donated.
 Needs to include the `0x` prefix.
+   * `-d` or `--donation` followed by an amount of Ether.
+This is the amount of Ether that is donated per request.
+Defaults to `0.1`.
    * `-p` or `--provider` followed by the provider URL.
 This specifies the full URL of the node in your blockchain network (including `http` or `https` and port number if needed).
 Defaults to `http://localhost:8545`.